tobi-wan-kenobi/bumblebee-status/docs/development/module.rst

-The project **gladly** accepts PRs for bugfixes, new functionality, new modules, etc. When you feel comfortable with what you’ve developed, please just open a PR, somebody will look at it eventually :) Thanks!
+The project **gladly** accepts PRs for bugfixes, new functionality, new modules, etc. When you feel comfortable with what you’ve developed, please just open a PR.
+Somebody will look at it eventually :) Thanks!

 Coding guidelines
 -----------------